 A simple explanation:

-A medical coder is a form of translator.
+A medical coder is a form of translator, different than medical translation services.
 However, they don’t translate a foreign language.
 They translate complex medical terms into a form that anyone can digest without needing to spend years training as a physician.

 This is chiefly required in a health insurance context.
 A medical coder will have to break down a diagnosis of a patient.
 Plus they’ll need to clearly explain the type of treatment they will need to receive.
 And they’ll need to interpret all of this so that insurers are up to speed with how this impacts policy holders.